kubeflow/mpi-operator/CONTRIBUTING.md

 ## Check Code Style

-We use [gofmt](https://golang.org/cmd/gofmt/) to check and fix issues on code style.
+We use [golangci-lint](https://github.com/golangci/golangci-lint) to check issues on code style.
 Please also check out [this wiki](https://github.com/golang/go/wiki/CodeReviewComments) for some additional instructions on code review.